canonical/hotsos/defs/README.md

   individual results of each REQ_DEF or REQ_GROUP.

 REQ_DEF
-  A single requirement REQ_TYPE.
+  A single requirement (see Requirement Types).

 REQ_GROUP
-  A LOGICAL_COLLECTION or one or more REQ_DEF e.g.
+  A LOGICAL_COLLECTION of one or more REQ_DEF e.g.

   and:
     - REQ_DEF1